lwjglgamedev/lwjglbook-bookcontents-leg/chapter10/chapter10.md

 A point light is defined by a colour, a position, a number between $$0$$ and $$1$$ which models its intensity  and a set of parameters which will model the attenuation equation.

-The structure that models a material characteristics is:
+The structure that models the material characteristics is:

 ```glsl
 struct Material